 A CNN article reported that antioxidants are so good at saving you from damage by these “bad guys”, they should be called “your body’s very own James Bond”!

 Free radicals are unattached oxygen molecules that attack your cells much in the same way that rust attacks metal.
 They trigger inflammation which is a major cause of aging.
 They even attack your cells down to the level of their DNA.

 They are even caused by oxygen in the very air you breathe or as a byproduct of exercise!
 Your brain uses a lot of oxygen – about 1/5 of all that you take in.
-This is one reason your brain is particularly susceptible to free radical damage, also referred to as oxidative damage.
+This makes your brain particularly susceptible to free radical damage, also referred to as oxidative damage.

 This 2 minute video with Dr. Jonny Bowden does an excellent job of explaining free radicals and how they cause oxidative damage inside our bodies.
 His colorful analogies should make it easy for you remember the process!

 We’ve all seen foods like apples or avocados turn brown shortly after being cut open.
 This is due to the oxygen in the air causing oxidative damage.

 You probably know that rubbing them with a little lemon juice will keep them from turning brown.
 But you may not have realized that this works because the antioxidants in the lemon juice stop free radical damage caused by oxygen.
 This is basically the same process that is going on continually inside your body.

 If you have wrinkles, age spots, or sun damage on your skin, you have visible free radical damage.
 The same process is going on inside your brain.